CMSgov/design-system/packages/design-system-docs/src/pages/startup/installation.md

 weight: 0
 ---

 How you implement the design system depends on the needs of your project and your workstyle.
-We highly recommend implementing the design system with `npm`, as allows you to easily update the design system version, but we also provide a direct download if `npm` will not work for you or your project.
+We highly recommend implementing the design system with `npm`, as it allows you to easily update the design system version, but we also provide a direct download if `npm` will not work for you or your project.

 - [Install the `{{npm}}` package]({{root}}/startup/installation/#install-using-npm) if your project uses `npm` for package management.